The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: General setup and preliminaries

-In this section we will consider an iteration on $C(X),$ which can be viewed as a generalization of the Sinkhorn algorithm (see Section\ref{subsec:Discretization-and-the}).
+In this section we will consider an iteration on $C(X),$ which can be viewed as a reformulation of the Sinkhorn algorithm and the Iterative Proportional Fitting Procedure, recalled in Section \ref{subsec:The-Sinkhorn-algorithm} (see Section \ref{subsec:Discretization-and-the}).
 Given data $(\mu,\nu,c),$ as in Section \ref{subsec:Recap-of-Optimal}, we first introduce the following maps

 and